 Is PureVPN Recommended?

 Although PureVPN has some nice bells and whistles, it’s hard to give it a whole-hearted recommendation.
 They have a great network of servers, but their data transfer rates are frustratingly low.
 Give PureVPN a try to see if you can find a server that is consistently fast for you, in which case it may be worthwhile.
-Otherwise, look to another service like ExpressVPN or NordVPN
+Otherwise, look to another service like Surfshark or NordVPN